Yash1hi/yashthapliyal.com/src/content/blog/hackbubu2025-sqeeble.md

 [Demo Video](https://drive.google.com/file/d/1Wdrad8z62Vg446nY6C1ZNAcxDYPiBc_i/view?usp=sharing)

 Yo!
-Recently had the oppurtunity to participate and win at Hackbubu during SF tech week 2025, one of the funniest things I have done to date.
+Recently had the oppurtunity to participate and win 1st place ([LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:7382848362250866688/)) at Hackbubu during SF tech week 2025, one of the funniest things I have done to date.
 Incredibly grateful to [Sakshi Deshmukh](https://www.linkedin.com/in/sakshi-d14/) for my partner and lead product designer on this project.
 During the brainstorming and team finding phase, my new friend [Shania](https://www.linkedin.com/in/shania-chacon/) tossed the idea of a AI powered room cleaning app, but ended up chosing a different path to purse this hackathon.
 Me and Sakshi picked up the idea, expanding on it to a gamified version, and built our product.

 **Clean with Sqeebles** is a gamified room cleaning application that uses AI-powered computer vision to make cleaning more fun (or at least stressful).
 On load, you get your very own "Sqeeble", whose happiness depends on your cleaning success measured by a live camera feed of your room.